 Regularly seen on Ameib: the Hamerkop

-To the other side of the guesthouse, two big dams within 10 walking minutes of the guesthouse can be found.
-These dams offer for an incredible variety of all sorts of bird life.
+To the other side of the guesthouse, a big dam within 10 walking minutes of the guesthouse can be found.
+This dam offer for an incredible variety of all sorts of bird life during the rainy season.
 From Cormorant and Egyptian Geese to Red-billed Teal and many Hamerkop, and even the occasional Pelican, African Fish Eagle and Common Tern, this is bird watchers paradise.
-You can literally spend the whole day at the dams and even get the chance to watch game coming in to the water late in the afternoon.
+You can literally spend the whole day at the dam and even get the chance to watch game coming in to the water late in the afternoon.

 Unusual visitor: Common Tern

-There are a few other routes and walking trails on Ameib; like going to Paradise or Giants Valley, whatever you do, you will not regret it.
+There are a few other routes and walking trails on Ameib; like going to Giants Valley, whatever you do, you will not regret it.